- Legal & General is home to an expert team of index tracker fund managers and analysts

 Legal & General has been running index tracker funds longer than most, with a record spanning more than 30 years.
 It's one of the largest providers of tracker funds and is home to the biggest index tracker team in the UK.
 That means it's got the resources and expertise to track indices as closely as possible, and the scale to keep charges to a minimum.
 We think Legal & General is one of the best providers of index trackers around.

 In any index tracker fund, things like withholdings taxes, dealing commissions and spreads, and the cost of running the fund all drag on performance.
-To try and bring it more in line with the index, the team can use derivatives.
+To try and bring it back more in line with the index, the team can use derivatives.
 The use of derivatives adds risk.

 We also admire Legal & General’s commitment to encouraging good corporate practices among the companies they invest in.
 They proactively engage with businesses and use proxy voting rights to highlight important matters like environmental, social and governance issues.

 Given Legal & General’s size, experience and expertise running index tracker funds, we expect the fund to continue to track the index well in future, though there are no guarantees how it will perform.
 Like all funds, it can fall as well as rise in value so investors could make a loss.

 |Annual percentage growth|